 - Permitted animals must be able to live humanely in a cage no larger than 2'x2'x2' and no larger than 10 gallon tank (aquarium or terrarium).
+Cage size is by total volume not individual dimension measurement and does include any tunnels/add-on accessories.
 Students are only permitted one tank and one cage at any time.
-Maximum 2mammals per student.
+Maximum 2 mammals per student.

 - Pets that are not allowed include dogs, cats, birds, rabbits, arachnids, domesticated farm animals, any animal that is illegal as a domestic pet in the state of Pennsylvania, and any animal not explicitly listed as an allowed animal above.
 Bringing in an animal that is not allowed will result in automatic loss of pet privileges, substantial fines, and possible Honor Council referral.
 This includes visitor’s pets, VMC animals, etc.

 - Upon arrival on campus each pet must be registered with the Resident Assistant and the Pet Proctor of their hall/floor.
 This includes any animals brought in throughout the school year.
 The failure to do so within 24 hours will result in the loss of that individual's pet privileges.

 - Pets must be kept in the owner's room at all times.
 In the event that the animal needs to be transported out of the room/hall, it must be transported in a closed container/carrier.
 Animals are not permitted in any common space other than for transport in and out of the building.
 If being carried through a common space, the animal must be in a visible, closed, solid-bottom carrier at all times (i.e. no transport on one’s person, in hamster balls, etc.).
 Common spaces also includes public spaces throughout campus (administrative and classroom buildings and green space).